marcobjorge/ikamand/README.md

 Yes, please:
 * Improvements on styling and responsive behavior
-* Dynamically display the probes that are available (instead of just 1)
 * Trim the charts to the last `N` hours (configurable)
 * Store the charts data in permanent storage (survive refresh)
 * Support for the grill mode (fan at `100%` for some amount of time)